BAKMAH/Incognito/README.md

 **Authors:**
 Kordell Stewart, Suvaion Das, Alex Hassenbein

-This basic rootkit works on the Linux operating system and is a loadable kernel module which when loaded into the kernel (by the attacker with root privileges) will do the following:
+This basic rootkit works on the Linux operating system and is a loadable kernel module which when loaded into the kernel will do the following:

   - Grant root privileges
   - Hide process by PID